Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson7.md

-# 📜 Day 7: Test Networks & Sidechains
+# 📜 Day 7: Test Networks

 ### ⏱ Agenda

 1. [🏆 [**5m**] Learning Objectives](#%F0%9F%8F%86-5m-Learning-Objectives)
+2. [🏁 [**15m**] Initial Exercise](#%F0%9F%8F%81-15m-Initial-Exercise)
-2. [📖 [**20m**] Overview: Test Networks](#%F0%9F%93%96-20m-Overview-Test-Networks)
+3. [📖 [**20m**] Overview: Test Networks](#%F0%9F%93%96-20m-Overview-Test-Networks)
-3. [💻 [**20m**] In Class Activity I](#%F0%9F%92%BB-20m-In-Class-Activity-I)
+4. [💻 [**15m**] In Class Activity I](#%F0%9F%92%BB-15m-In-Class-Activity-I)
-4. [🌴 [**10m**] BREAK](#%F0%9F%8C%B4-10m-BREAK)
+5. [🌴 [**10m**] BREAK](#%F0%9F%8C%B4-10m-BREAK)
-5. [📖 [**20m**] Overview: Sidechains](#%F0%9F%93%96-20m-Overview-Sidechains)
 6. [💻 [**20m**] In Class Activity II](#%F0%9F%92%BB-20m-In-Class-Activity-II)
 7. [📚 Resources & Credits](#%F0%9F%93%9A-Resources--Credits)

 ## 🏆 [**5m**] Learning Objectives

+## 🏁 [**15m**] Initial Exercise

+### Class Activity Self Check

+1. Find a friend and open up your code from [last class period](Lesson6.md).
+2. Compare and contrast your progress with Edwin's completed example: https://github.com/edwintcloud/dApps_project/tree/example.
+3. Write down any unanswered questions you encounter.
+4. Follow up during Jaeson or Dani's office hours!

 ## 📖 [**20m**] Overview: Test Networks

-### What are Test Networks?

-Ganesh, like others, is a test network that runs your own personal blockchain on your computer!
-Other test networks are actually online, with fake currency that is ‘mined’ which you can use.

 ### Why You Should Know This

-Writing test cases is a great start, but normally it’s important to run your dApp on a test net before deploying it.
-Because deploying costs real money, it’s better to test on a ‘fake’ network first.
+Alongside automated test cases, it’s important to run your ÐApp on a testnet before deploying it: deploying costs real money; it’s better to test on a low-stakes, "fake" network first.

-### Setting Up Ganesh (CLI / Interface)

-  * Overview of how it works
-  * Installation
-  * Walkthrough
-  * Metamask

-### Using Truffle Develop

-  * Terminal commands
+### Getting Started with Test Networks

+**Test networks, like Ganache, are personal blockchains for Ethereum development that run on your desktop.** Part of the Truffle Suite, Ganache simplifies ÐApp development by placing your contracts and transactions front and center. **Ganache is available for Windows, Mac and Linux, and you can [download it here](https://www.trufflesuite.com/ganache).**

+Using Ganache you can **quickly see how your application affects the blockchain**, and **introspect details** like your **accounts, balances, contract creations and gas costs**.
+You can also fine tune Ganache's advanced mining controls to better suit your needs.

+**Ganache, when launched, runs on `http://127.0.0.1:7545`**.
+It will display the first 10 accounts and the [mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) used to create those accounts.
+The mnemonic will persist across restarts of Ganache, though it can be changed to be randomly generated.
+You can also [input your own](https://www.trufflesuite.com/docs/ganache/using).

+Ganache also has a **command-line interface** for those who aren't working from a graphical environment. **Great for automated testing and continuous integration environments**, Ganache CLI runs headless and can be configured to serve all your development needs.

+**Ganache CLI processes transactions instantly instead of waiting for the default block time**, so you can test that your code works quickly.
+It also **tells you immediately when your smart contracts run into errors**, and integrates directly with Truffle to **reduce test runtime up to 90% compared to other clients**.
+Learn more about [Ganache CLI](https://github.com/trufflesuite/ganache-cli/).

-### Using a Test Network
+### Using Your Test Network

   * How it works (how its ‘currency’ can’t be spent or exchanged)
   * Compiling scripts
   * Getting test currency via faucet

----
+### Using Truffle Develop

+Go over the documentation for using **[Truffle Develop and the Console]**.

-## 💻 [**20m**] In Class Activity I
+## 💻 [**15m**] In Class Activity I

+### Defining a Test Blockchain for Your ÐApps Project

+1. [Create a new workspace](https://www.trufflesuite.com/docs/ganache/workspaces/creating-workspaces) in Ganache for your final project.
+2. [Link your final project](https://www.trufflesuite.com/docs/ganache/truffle-projects/linking-a-truffle-project) to the new Ganache workspace.
+3. Learn the practical applications of the [Contracts Page](https://www.trufflesuite.com/docs/ganache/truffle-projects/contracts-page), [Events Page](https://www.trufflesuite.com/docs/ganache/truffle-projects/events-page), and [Transactions Page](https://www.trufflesuite.com/docs/ganache/truffle-projects/decoded-transactions) in the Ganache UI.
+4. Review the [Ganache settings](https://www.trufflesuite.com/docs/ganache/reference/ganache-settings) in order to know what to customize in the future!

 ## 🌴 [**10m**] BREAK

-## 📖 [**20m**] Overview: Sidechains

-### What is the Loom Network and Plasma?

-Plasma does the hard work of integrating sidechains on the Mainnet for you, leaving you, the developer, to work on building your Ðapp.
-The Loom Network is a sidechain that has a collection of even smaller sidechains operating on it.
-The above image shows the network (right), with various Ðapp operating on smaller sidechains (the circles within the main loop).
-It runs on the mantra “1 Ðapp, 1 Sidechain”.

-### Why You Should Know This

-Ethereum is big and exciting, unfortunately it’s also somewhat slow and expensive.
-Ethereum has three goals: Security, Decentralized, Scalability.
-It’s priorities, however, place Security and Decentralization at the top.
-This is known as the Ethereum “Trilema”: the perception that one can’t have all three of these things, without sacrificing the benefits of at least one.
-Changes for scalability might mean compromising security, or making it more centralized.
-Something many Ethereum users believe would fundamentality go against what the technology stands for.
-So what can be done?

-Enter sidechains.
-The basic argument is that you don’t need the same level of security when say, changing the hair of your CryptoZombies, that you need for transferring millions of Ether.
-Sidechains do a whole lot of the work on a smaller, faster, cheaper chain, leaving only the major elements (such as transferring artifacts like an ERC721) for the Ethereum Mainnet.
-On top of this, many transactions this way can be “gas less”, meaning you don’t have to pay for it!

 ## 💻 [**20m**] In Class Activity II

 ## 📚 Resources & Credits

+- [**Truffle Develop Command Reference**](https://www.trufflesuite.com/docs/truffle/reference/truffle-commands): Describes every command available in the Truffle application.

+[Truffle Develop and the Console]: https://www.trufflesuite.com/docs/truffle/getting-started/using-truffle-develop-and-the-console